 Kanazawa's finest accommodations reflect the city's ethos of quiet, understated refinement.
 From intimate ryokans in the heart of the geisha districts to luxury boutique hotels near Kenroku-en, we personally select every property based on quality of service, attention to detail, and authentic character.

 Many of Kanazawa's best ryokans are known only to insiders — small, family-run inns where the owner greets you personally, the kaiseki dinner is prepared from that morning's market, and the private onsen looks out over a moss garden.
 We match each guest with the accommodation that suits their style and expectations.
-Learn more about what's included in our pricing.
+Read our complete guide to the ryokan experience in Japan or learn more about what's included in our pricing.

 Contact us for our current recommended properties — our selection evolves as we continuously discover new gems.